jaburney/naturalgastransition/README.md

 ### Setup & Organization

-Due to size considerations :thinking: data for replication are hosted in an accompanying dataverse ([https://doi.org/10.7910/DVN/RIZQUN](here)), but has a few additional intermediate data products included for some descriptive figures, and is organized for replication.)
+Due to size considerations :thinking: data must be downloaded from the accompanying dataverse ([https://doi.org/10.7910/DVN/RIZQUN](here)).
 Unzip the data file within the main repository directory.

 This repository should then have the following structure:
 * **Scripts/** contains 13 individual scripts to load data, conduct analysis, and output the figures and tables in the main manuscript, extended data, and supplementary information: